 \item A simultaneous discovery of DM microphysics at a Cosmic Frontier experiment and at a high energy collider would combine the capabilities of both types of experiments to constrain the type(s) of DM particles present and their interactions.
 Similarly, hints from one of the two experimental approaches would focus and refine the efforts of the other.
 This is exemplified in \textit{Case Study A - Minimal WIMP} (Section \ref{sub:minimalWIMP}).

-\item For types of DM for which this sort of simultaneous discover would be difficult, colliders experiments provide complementary sensitivity to direct detection experiments, such as when direct-detection signals are suppressed at low velocities.
+\item For types of DM for which this sort of simultaneous discovery would be difficult, collider experiments provide complementary sensitivity to direct detection experiments, such as when direct-detection signals are suppressed at low velocities.

 \item Future colliders would produce thermal DM in a complementary mass range with respect to other accelerator experiments; both would be necessary to span the entire mass reach for thermally-produced, kinetically-mixed DM.